 We as marketers enjoy the job of having to create and maintain an audience, also to explain and write about our products and services, but the end goal is to improve sales.
 There is no reason to worry about contacts who have no interest in your products.
 In the end, they help because unsubscribers are considered a long-time inactive subscriber.
 If they are not engaged in your messages, or they delete or place them into your junk folder, this will cause your engagement rates to decrease.
 Having an opt-out button is the law, but it also helps with these problems tremendously.

 Let’s get down to the root of the problem.
 It could be because your content isn’t engaging enough, you did not personalize it, or you may be sending to your audience too frequently.
 Whether it be issue one or two, it tells you what you should work on for future campaigns.

 For example, when comparing your unsubscribers one may opt-out of your emails at a higher rate than others, which then tells you that what you are offering may not be in their interest.
 That’s okay, you don’t want people in your list that aren’t for your product.
 But it is good to understand how to personalize and to get some subscribers to stay.

 If someone wants to opt-out of your emails wouldn’t you want to know why?
 So what better way to do that than by applying a survey before they hit the unsubscribe button.

 In order for it to be successful, keep your survey short and sweet.
-Unsubscribers want to leave for a certain reason, and having them fill out a long survey before they opt out will only make things worse.
-Keep it short, because they do not have patience to fill a survey out.
+Unsubscribers want to leave for a certain reason and having them fill out a long survey before they opt-out will only make things worse.
+Keep it short, because they do not have the patience to fill a survey out.

 Lastly, it might be a good thing to note that you should let your subscribers know that they do not have to unsubscribe from everything.
 For example, they might be interested in your updates, deals, free samples, and discounts but no longer want to see your newsletters or blog post updates.
 This could be a good option to keep subscribers, or even receive information on what type of content they like to see best.